-An evaluation of the performance of the Board, its Committees and Directors is undertaken every year.
+An evaluation of the performance of the Board and its Committees is undertaken every year.
 This process requires each Director to complete a form of questionnaire designed to probe his views on various facets of the role, activities and performance of the Board, its committees and the Chairman.
+Before being deployed this year, a review of the questions on the form was undertaken and amendments made to focus on areas where it was considered that the evaluation process should particularly explore.
 A report is then complied from the responses and comments (on an anonymized basis) and circulated to each of the Directors and discussed at a meeting of the Board.
-This exercise was conducted in October and November this year and, as in previous years, has been instructive in highlighting some areas where the processes adopted by the Board and its committees may potentially be enhanced.
+This exercise was conducted in October this year and, as in previous years, has been instructive in highlighting some areas where the processes adopted by the Board and its committees may potentially be enhanced.